Silent Night? Are We With the Shepherds … Or Herod’s Soldiers?

 But the real problem, Benedict points out, is that “Some people are no longer able to remain for long periods in silence and solitude.”
 Instead, he says, they “seem to want to fill every empty moment with music and images, out of fear of feeling this very emptiness.”

+We don’t live in monasteries.
+A certain level of noise and even chaos in our homes, especially for families with children, is normal and natural.

-This isn’t a brand-new problem.
-I’ve known households long before the digital revolution where two or even three televisions were left on all the time whether anyone was watching them or not.
+But I’ve known households where two or even three televisions were left on all the time whether anyone was watching them or not.
 Or the radio: at home, in the car, in the office, always on.

 And of course now social media, iTunes, podcasts, the whole Internet are at our fingertips from the moment our eyes open in the morning until they close at night.
 Earbuds or earpods deliver a constant flow of sound.